MarcelineVQ/EasyRaidSaver/README.md

 If the "Show/Hide the raid Layout Editor" arrow-button is green it means there's an active applied configuration and that auto-apply is also enabled which will re-order the raid any time the roster updates.

+* addon is incomplete, `windfury` doesn't do anything currently for instance

 ___
 * Made by and for Weird Vibes of Turtle Wow